-The following Historic Preservation and Native American Values statement is included to articulate for readers and users of whabiting Our History to gain insight on how Native Americans view and value cultural resources.
+The following Historic Preservation and Native American Values statement is included for readers and users of Inhabiting Our History to gain insight on how Native Americans view and value cultural resources.
 It is also included to serve as a reminder that the Plan addresses the full range of cultural resources that give evidence to our heritage.
-As a result, there is the expectation that the goals, strategies and tasks contained in the Plan be respectful and inclusive of cultural resources important to Native Americans.
-Special thanks go to Ms. Calvert for preparing this statement for whabiting Our History.
+As a result, there is the expectation that the goals, strategies and actions contained in the Plan be respectful and inclusive of cultural resources important to Native Americans.
+Special thanks go to Ms. Calvert for preparing this statement for Inhabiting Our History.

-24 Historic Preservation and Native American Values
+Historic Preservation and Native American Values

-25 For thousands of years, Native Americans called Washington State and the Pacific Northwest home.
-Today's descendants of the pre-contact generations continue the timeless activities of hunting, fishing 26 and gathering the generous bounty that Mother Nature provides throughout the seasons.
-These annual 27 activities provide an opportunity for grandparents and parents to share and teach the younger 28 generation about the cultural value of the Natural Resources, and to hand down the responsibilities and 29 expectations of stewardship in order to maintain opportunities to continue these necessary activities.
-30 These personal experiences assist our children to understand who they are and where they come from; 31 the act of harvesting salmon in the same water system that has provided food for their beloved 32 33 ancestors for many generations creates a profound relationship and understanding that will never be forgotten.
-In this way, the salmon is no longer just a fish, the water is no longer just a Bay, Lake or 34 River...it is home.
-35
+For thousands of years, Native Americans called Washington State and the Pacific Northwest home.
+Today's descendants of the pre-contact generations continue the timeless activities of hunting, fishing and gathering the generous bounty that Mother Nature provides throughout the seasons.
+These annual activities provide an opportunity for grandparents and parents to share and teach the younger generation about the cultural value of the Natural Resources, and to hand down the responsibilities and expectations of stewardship in order to maintain opportunities to continue these necessary activities.
+These personal experiences assist our children to understand who they are and where they come from;